Writing Tests

 end

-The Validator::Site handles the connection to the site, and will pass a RSMP::SiteProxy object in the site argument, which can be used to communicate with the site.
+The with_site helper handles the connection to the site, and will pass a site_proxy argument (RSMP::SiteProxy) which can be used to communicate with the site.

-For example, you can request statuses ,subscribe to statuses and send commands.
-Many of the methods allow you to wait for response.
+For example, you can request statuses, subscribe to statuses and send commands.
+Many of the methods allow you to wait for responses.

 See the rsmp gem for more documentation.